Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 ### Application Layer ([[OSI]] Layer 7)

 An application-**aware** firewall can inspect the contents of packets at the application layer.
 One key feature is to **verify the application protocol matches the port**; to verify that malware isn't sending raw TCP data over port 80 just because port 80 is open, for instance.
-As another example, a web application firewall could analyze the HTTP headers and the HTML code present in HTTP packets to try to identify code that matches a pattern in its threat database. **Application-aware firewalls have many different names, including application layer gateway, stateful multilayer inspection, or deep packet inspection**.
-Application aware devices have to be configured with separate filters for each type of [[traffic]] (HTTP and HTTPS, SMTP/POP/IMAP, FTP, and so on).
+As another example, a web application firewall could analyze #Ops the Hyper Text Transfer ProtocolTTPs]] headers and the HTML code present in Hyper Text Transfer ProtocolTTPs]] packets to try to identify code that matches a pattern in its threat database. **Application-aware firewalls have many different names, including application layer gateway, stateful multilayer inspection, or deep packet inspection**.
+Application aware devices have to be configured with separate filters for each type of [[traffic]] (Hyper Text Transfer ProtocolTTPs]] and Hyper Text Transfer ProtocolTTPs]]S, SMTP/POP/IMAP, FTP, and so on).
 Application aware firewalls are very powerful, but they are not invulnerable.
 Their very complexity means that it is possible to craft DoS attacks against exploitable vulnerabilities in the firewall firmware.
 Also, the **firewall cannot examine encrypted data packets, unless configured with an SSL/TLS inspector.**
 # IPTABLES

 iptables is a command line [[|tools|utility]] provided by many Linux distributions that allows administrators to edit the rules enforced by the Linux kernel firewall ([linux.die.net/man/8/iptables](https://linux.die.net/man/8/iptables)). iptables works with chains, which apply to the different types of traffic, such as the INPUT chain for traffic destined for the local host.
 Each chain has a default policy set to DROP or ALLOW traffic that does not match a rule.
 Each rule, processed in order, determines whether traffic matching the criteria is allowed or dropped.

 The command iptables --list INPUT --line-numbers -n will show the contents of the INPUT chain with line numbers and no name resolution.
-The rules in the following example drop any traffic from the specific host at 10.1.0.192 and allow ICMP echo requests (pings), DNS, and HTTP/HTTPS traffic either from the local subnet (10.1.0.0/24) or from any network (0.0.0.0/0):
+The rules in the following example drop any traffic from the specific host at 10.1.0.192 and allow ICMP echo requests (pings), DNS, and Hyper Text Transfer ProtocolTTPs]]/Hyper Text Transfer ProtocolTTPs]]S traffic either from the local subnet (10.1.0.0/24) or from any network (0.0.0.0/0):

 Chain INPUT (policy DROP)